- 1. When are services held at Morris Chapel?

 Yes, you may book a student event in the Chapel.
 Morris Chapel has booked Greek events such as initiations and pinning ceremonies, as well as religious and spiritual prayer meetings, bible studies, and other student events.
 To book the Chapel, or any of our meeting spaces, contact us or drop-in during business hours (M-F: 8:30am-5pm) to fill out a Facility Request Form and reserve your space.
-We are located in Sears Hall, the west side of the Morris Chapel building.
-There is a $10/ hour fee associated with booking the Chapel and meeting spaces.
+We are located in Sears Hall, the North-West wing of the Morris Chapel building.
+There is a $20/hour fee associated with booking the Chapel and meeting spaces.
 This covers the cost to have an Event Manager on staff, as most events and meetings occur after our business hours.

 - 4. Are there regulations on who can get married at Morris Chapel?